 - Countries visited since your initial application (exclude Canada, Mexico, and any country visited for less than 24 hours in transit)

 Pro tip: Be thorough and honest.
-The CBP conducts background checks, and inconsistencies can delay or deny your application.
+CBP conducts background checks, and inconsistencies can delay or deny your application.

 Step 4: Pay the $120 Renewal Fee